Rolan2772/staking-summary/taxguide.md

 First in, first Out method (FIFO) is used as an accounting method.
 The analysis is on a wallet-by-wallet basis.
-If units of multiple virtual currencies or multiple kinds of other tokens are held, the method may be elected separately for each virtual currency and each kind of other token.
+If units of multiple virtual currencies or multiple kinds of other tokens are held, the method may be elected separately for each virtual currency and each kind of another token.
 Total profit/loss is calculated by combining data from all available accounts/wallets.

 ### Buy/Sell